 First, bangs.
-In short, by inserting a website in the search bar anticipated by “!” it will give me back the page of that website with all the results for what I’m looking.
-For instance I inserted in DuckDuckGo search box !tc DuckDuckGo where tc stands for tech crunch followed by DuckDuckGo.
+In short, by inserting a website in the search bar anticipated by “!” it will give me back the page of that website with all the results for what I’m looking for.
+For instance, I inserted in DuckDuckGo search box “!tc” DuckDuckGo where “tc” stands for tech crunch followed by DuckDuckGo.
 In short, I’m saying to look for all the info about DuckDuckGo contained in Tech Crunch,

 I will land on a page within the target website which is a sort of search or category page,

 Another interesting feature is the instant answers.
-Since the beginning, Gabriel Weinberg focused his effort on providing answers to users’ questions.
+From the beginning, Gabriel Weinberg focused his effort on providing answers to users’ questions.
 What today we know as a featured snippet on Google.
-Is DuckDuckGo instant answer more efficient than Google’s featured snippet?
+Is DuckDuckGo’s instant answer more efficient than Google’s featured snippet?